singnet/dev-portal/docs/concepts/rfai.md

 ---

 The Request for AI Portal (RFAI) lets users make requests for AI services that they would like to see built and deployed onto the SingularityNET Network.
-Users can back requests with AGI tokens as a reward for having a service developed or as a pledge to make use of the service once it goes live.
+Users can back requests with AGI tokens as a reward for having a service developed.
 The AGI tokens are transferred to the developer who submits a valid solution for the request.
 The RFAI portal fosters the community by enabling users to incentivize developers to publish services.

-## Requesting for an AI Service
+## Making a request for an AI service

 * Any request for an AI service should be backed by AGI tokens.
-* Requests should be detailed enough to allow discussion and development and should be in the form of a github pull requests to repo.
-You can view the template for the request here
+* Requests should be detailed enough to allow discussion and development and should be in the form of a github pull requests to [this](https://github.com/singnet/rfai-proposal) repo.
+You can view the template for the request [here](https://github.com/singnet/rfai-proposal/blob/master/rfai-proposal-template.md)
 * Provide an expiry date for the request.
 Meaning the date post which you can withdraw your funds if no submission has been made
 * A request created will need to be approved by the foundation before it shows up for everybody